SSProve/ssprove/DOC.md

     ⦃ post ⦄.
 ```

-Here we have an additional `Syncs ℓ pre` condition which states that `ℓ` should
+Here we have an additional `ProvenBy (syncs ℓ) pre` condition which states that
-point to the same value on both sides (or more precisely that this should be
+`ℓ` should point to the same value on both sides (or more precisely that this
-ensured by the precondition `pre`). `exact _` (type-class inference) or
+should be ensured by the precondition `pre`). `exact _` (type-class inference)
-`ssprove_invariant` should deal with it.
+should deal with it.

 We also have the right-hand side variant `r_get_vs_get_remember_rhs`
 and the do-all rule `r_get_vs_get_remember` which remembers on both sides.